-Yayasan Cinta Kasih Anak is a non profit organisation that was established in Indonesia 2016 as the legal NGO which supports the Jodie O’Shea Orphanage established in 2005, The Sumba Well Project established in 2007 and Occupational therapy
+Yayasan Cinta Kasih Anak is a non profit organisation that was established in Indonesia 2016 as the legal NGO which supports the Jodie O’Shea House established in 2005, The Sumba Well Project established in 2007 and Occupational therapy

 These three foundations are concerned with the welfare of building better lives by providing education and a safe and healthy haven for underprivileged Indonesian children and families in need.